Welcome to our Myanmar !

-- Never wear shoes and socks inside a pagoda or monastery, as they are not allowed, although some monasteries allow footwear in the grounds.
+- Never wear shoes and socks inside a pagoda or monastery as they are not allowed; although, some monasteries allow footwear in the grounds.
 When visiting someone’s home, shoes should always be left at the door.
-You should also remember that carpets, mats and other kinds of floor covering are meant to be sat upon, so should avoid walking on them especially with your shoes on.
+You should also remember that carpets, mats, and other kinds of floor covering are meant to be sat upon, so you should avoid walking on them especially with your shoes on.

 - Do not step over the body of anyone else.
 But if you must, always ask to be excused first.

 - Monks and nuns should not be touched.
 Women should be careful not to let any part of their body touch a monk’s robes.

 - Do not lose your temper.
 Furthermore, touching someone older than you on the head may also be interpreted as an act of aggression and should be avoided.

 - Don’t point your feet at anybody or anything.
 In addition, be sure not to sit with your feet pointed at a Buddha image (sit cross-legged or with your legs tucked behind you).

 - Do not accept any kinds of drugs here.
 Penalties for drug-trafficking range from five years of imprisonment to a death sentence.